cjdbarlow/Part-One/pharmacogenetics.md

 > Explain the mechanisms and significance of pharmacogenetic disorders (eg malignant hyperpyrexia, porphyria, atypical cholinesterase and disturbance of cytochrome function).

-##Genetic variability
-A **genetic polymorphism** is where several functionally distinct genes exist within a population.
-This is common, and may affect an individuals susceptibility to adverse drug reactions.
+**Genetic polymorphism** occurs when several functionally distinct genes exist within a population.
+Genetic polymorphism is:

-Understanding of genetic variability is a goal of **personalised medicine**, where drugs can be selected based on an understanding of what will be efficacious and tolerable.

-It is also the cause of some adverse drug reactions.
+* Common
+* Important in determining an individuals susceptibility to adverse drug reactions
+* A goal of **personalised medicine**
+Aims to adjust drug therapies for interpatient variability.

-##Pharmacogenetic disorders
+#Pharmacogenetic disorders
-###Pseudocholinesterase
+##Pseudocholinesterase
 A condition where plasma cholinesterase is unable to breakdown suxamethonium, prolonging its duration of action.
 This mutation:
 * Has four alleles
   * Usual
   * Atypical (dibucaine-resistant)
   * Silent (absent)
-  * Fluorie-resistance
+  * Fluoride-resistance
 * May be congenital or acquired
   * Congenital is autosomal recessive
     * Homozygotes: Prolonged paralysis